 Each year, AZA’s publishes an Annual Report on Conservation and Science (ARCS) to celebrate the field conservation activities, mission-focused research, education programming, and green business practices of AZA-accredited zoos and aquariums, and certified related facilities.
-These Annual Reports are based on submissions made by members each year to AZA.
+These reports are based on submissions made by members each year to AZA.
 Learn more about which data are submitted and access resources for collecting and entering that information online.

-The Asian wild horse, also known as Przewalski’s horse, roamed the grassland steppes of Europe and Asia for millennia, until driven to extinction in the wild in the late 1960s.
+The Asian wild horse, also known as Przewalski’s horse, roamed the grassland steppes of Europe and Asia for millennia until it was driven to extinction in the wild in the late 1960s.
 Before disappearing entirely, more than a dozen were rescued and zoos worldwide have bred them and worked with in-country partners to reintroduce the descendants back to the wild.
 Coordinated by the Asian Horse Species Survival Plan® (SSP) program, AZA-accredited facilities are supporting field research and conservation activities through the AZA True Wild Horse Initiative.
 Read more about the AZA Asian Wild Horse SSP Conservation Initiative.

 AZA and its members connect people with nature, and one way this is accomplished is through engagement in citizen science.
-AZA is actively involved in citizen science and manages FrogWatch USA, a nationwide program coordinated by chapters hosted by AZA-accredited zoos, aquariums, and like-minded organizations across the U.S. FrogWatch USA allows individuals and families to learn about and conserve amphibians and wetlands in their communities as well as collect and report local frog and toad call data.
+AZA is actively involved in citizen science and manages FrogWatch USA™, a nationwide program coordinated by chapters hosted by AZA-accredited zoos, aquariums, and like-minded organizations across the United States.
+FrogWatch USA allows individuals and families to learn about and conserve amphibians and wetlands in their communities as well as collect and report local frog and toad call data.
 Read more about AZA's involvement in citizen science.

-AZA, the Marine Mammal Taxon Advisory Group, the Aquarium Affairs Committee, and AZA-accredited institutions strongly advocate on behalf of marine mammals, partner with government agencies and non-government organizations to raise awareness about threats facing them, and promote and dedicate funds to marine mammal conservation and critical research.
+AZA, the Marine Mammal Taxon Advisory Group, the Aquarium Affairs Committee, and AZA-accredited institutions strongly advocate on behalf of marine mammals, partner with government agencies and non-governmental organizations to raise awareness about threats facing them, and promote and dedicate funds to marine mammal conservation and critical research.
 The AZA community also continually strives to provide superior marine mammal care and maintain sustainable and genetically diverse populations.
 Read more about marine mammal conservation.

 Seventy percent of the Earth's surface is covered by water and oceans provide homes to an incredible amount of biodiversity, have the means to support sustainable fisheries, and offer a plethora of resources vital to human life, including the largest source of our planet's oxygen.
-AZA, its Animal Programs, and its accredited institutions raise awareness about threats facing our oceans, conduct and provide financial support for research and conservation, advocate on an array of issues, and partner with like-minded government agencies and non-government organizations.
+AZA, its Animal Programs, and its accredited institutions raise awareness about threats facing our oceans, conduct and provide financial support for research and conservation, advocate on an array of issues, and partner with like-minded government agencies and non-governmental organizations.
 Read more about ocean conservation.